Fintests/basis/README.md

 ==========================

 #Getting Started
-This tutorial goes through a basic setup of PhoneGap example.
+This tutorial goes through a basic setup of PhoneGap/Cordova example.

 ###Prerequisites